Coral Reef Protection Program

 Kuramathi fully supports ‘catch and release’ policies in Big Game Fishing.
 We are also one of very few resorts which do not offer Night Fishing as an excursion.
 We take pride in our decision and our part to protect our pristine surroundings.

-The Eco Centre and Bageecha kids club jointly conducts programs during the week to teach our younger guests all about our environment and especially focused on marine life, flora and fauna of Kuramathi Island.
+The Eco Centre and Bageecha kids club jointly conducts programs during the week to teach our younger guests all about our environment and especially focused on marine life, flora and fauna of Kuramathi Maldives.
 Mondays are ‘Fish & Ocean Days’ where children learn about the different fish.
 Older children also have a chance to go on a guided snorkel trip on the house reef.
 On Wednesdays, they celebrate ‘Kuramathi Day’ and the children are able to walk around the island and learn about the many varieties of trees and animals on the island.

 Exploring the underwater world is also available for children of 8 years and above.
 This program is a soft introduction where children go down to only 2 metres.
 The “Bubblemaker” course allows children to put on a mini set of dive gear and swim under the surface making lots of bubble, whilst children of 10, can also obtain a junior diving certification.